5 ways to prepare for the upcoming flu season

-Summer may just be ending, but it's already time to start thinking about the upcoming flu season.
-The flu season can begin as early as October.
+It's already time to start thinking about the upcoming flu season, which can begin as early as October.

 Last year's flu hospitalized more than 700,000 people, according to the Center for Disease Control and Prevention (CDC).
 Close to 180 children died from the flu last season, approximately 80 percent of whom did not have the vaccine.